o-tsaruk/o-tsaruk/README.md

 ### Hi there 👋

 - 🔭 I’m working at [Brushfam](https://github.com/Brushfam)
-- 🌱 I’m currently developing dApps and web apps
+- 🌱 I’m currently developing web apps and dApps
-- 👾 My most used languages are **Typescript and Rust**
+- 👾 My most used languages are **JavaScript, Rust and Solidity**
 - 💬 Ask me about Blockchain and Web development
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/tsaruk-olexandr/)